These regional and statewide nonprofits can help families make decisions and access resources related to elder-care planning.

 Administrator: Barbara Bodzin

-Services: Private, nonprofit corporation that develops, provides, and coordinates a range of services to support the independent living of elders and people with disabilities; also supports caregivers, including grandparents raising grandchildren.
+Services: LifePath, formerly Franklin County Home Care Corp., an area agency on aging, is a private, nonprofit corporation that develops, provides, and coordinates a range of services to support the independent living of elders and people with disabilities with a goal of independence; it also supports caregivers, including grandparents raising grandchildren

 1 Ashburton Place, Unit 517, Boston, MA 02108